LOKRAI4/currencies-accounts-cards/README.md

 digital currencies IT applications term.

-social media base
+social media

+internets applications

-screens devices interactive
+devices interactive

-IT works an employment.
+IT producess works an employment.

-employer IT identities cards
+employer IT digital cards

-daily IT budget $'ten millions'
+daily IT budget

+$'ten millions'

 transfer amounts each IT accounts

-IT auto create needed fiance
+IT auto create needed economics

 free onlines shopping